qcf-568/MIML/models for IML/Readme.md

 For the above example, see [this line](https://github.com/qcf-568/MIML/blob/main/models%20for%20IML/apscnet.py#L120).
 The [img_dir](https://github.com/qcf-568/MIML/blob/main/models%20for%20IML/apscnet.py#L126) is the path of your images dir and the [ann_dir](https://github.com/qcf-568/MIML/blob/main/models%20for%20IML/apscnet.py#L127) is the path of their masks.
 Then add this dataset variable name to train/val/test list as [line 178](https://github.com/qcf-568/MIML/blob/main/models%20for%20IML/apscnet.py#L178).

+## Please Note

+In the config file such as [apscnet.py](https://github.com/qcf-568/MIML/blob/main/models%20for%20IML/apscnet.py),

+the pipeline for the training data should be or be modified from 'tamper_comp' pipeline, as the [Line128](https://github.com/qcf-568/MIML/blob/main/models%20for%20IML/apscnet.py#L128)

+the pipeline for the evaluation data should be be modified from 'test_pipeline' pipeline, as the [Line172](https://github.com/qcf-568/MIML/blob/main/models%20for%20IML/apscnet.py#L172)

 ---
 #### Command for training
 ```